Where is St. Mark's located?

 Does St. Mark’s clergy perform adult baptisms?

 Yes.
-You should schedule a meeting with the Rector to discuss receiving this meaningful sacrament.
+You should schedule a meeting with the Interim Rector to discuss receiving this meaningful sacrament.
 Often our adult baptisms are performed during an Easter Vigil service held Holy Saturday, the day before Easter; you may also be baptized on a Sunday when baptisms are scheduled.
 Click here for more details.

 What is the Nave?

 “Nave” is a term for the space that some other churches refer to as the “Sanctuary.”
-At St. Mark’s, this sacred space is used for worship, theater, concerts, dance recitals and parish parties, as we view all of our life in community as sacred.
+At St. Mark’s, this sacred space is used for worship, theater, concerts, dance recitals, and parish parties, as we view all of our life in community as sacred.
 We also share the space with community organizations.
 It is a historic and architecturally significant space.
 Read more about it here.

-Where is the Parish Hall?
+Where is the Baxter Hall?

 Where is the nursery?

-The nursery is in the lower level, or Undercroft, in the southeast corner.
+The Nursery is in the lower level, or Undercroft, in the southeast corner.
 On Sundays, it is staffed by a contract employee and volunteers and is generally open from 8:45 AM to 12:30 PM.
 When there is only one service at 10:00 AM, from 9:45 AM to 11:30 AM.